 “The excellent score by Jeremias Smith does a lot of the heavy lifting, and you might never want to enter a Port-a-Potty again after watching this.
 It’s a lot of good parts that don’t entirely come together for a cohesive whole, but, given more time to develop what are some genuinely fascinating concepts, Ojeda could have a considerable future in horror.”
 The Spool

 Ojeda relies on lots of tracking shots through the dark building to provide scares and build tension.
 Coupled with an effective score and glimpses of things almost out of sight they frequently do just that.
 Whether by budget or by choice, The Funeral Home relies on sound and suggestion more than effects to depict its horrors.
 That’s made easier by some incredible set design.”
 Voices from the Balcony

 “Ojeda has fashioned a unique take on classic haunted house cinema, and he invests his film with a macabre atmosphere and a heavy sense of unrelenting dread, aided by a super score, unnerving sound design, and eerie set design that includes empty coffins scattered around the home and chickens running around a port-a-potty that houses a true white-knuckler of a scene.”
 When It Was Cool

 “You may have thought you’d seen it all when it comes to haunted house or possession movies but The Undertaker’s Home shows some original tricks.
 It’s harsh and heartbreaking but manages to be genuinely creepy too.
 The Undertaker’s Home deserves to sit alongside this year’s best horror movies.”
 Wight Blood

-Uncork’d Entertainment will release The Funeral Home on February 2nd 2021 in both the USA and Canada.
+Uncork’d Entertainment released The Funeral Home on February 2nd 2021 in both the USA and Canada.